-The interconnection FAB project will be a high voltage electrical Direct Current (DC) link with a capacity of up to 1400MW connecting the substation of Exeter (Devon, England) to Menuel (Cotentin, France), via the channel island of Alderney.
+The FAB Link project will be a high voltage electrical Direct Current (DC) link with a capacity of up to 1400MW connecting the substation of Exeter (Devon, England) to Menuel (Cotentin, France), with an option to go via the channel island of Alderney.

 To help create an integrated EU energy market, the European Commission has drawn up a list of key energy infrastructure projects – known as projects of common interest (PCIs).
 These are essential for completing the European internal energy market and for reaching the Union’s energy policy objectives of affordable, secure and sustainable energy.
 The FAB Link project was included in the first PCI list published in 2013 and subsequent list in 2015.
 The list of PCIs is updated every two years to integrate newly needed projects and remove obsolete ones.
-The next PCI list update will take place in 2017.
+The FAB Link Project was retained in the PCI list which was updated in 2017.

 The European Commission has adopted guidelines to assist in the development of energy networks within Europe.
 These networks will play an important role in ensuring an efficient energy market within Europe and the security and diversification of energy supply.
 These guidelines are known as the TEN-E Regulation.
 They set out guidelines for streamlining the permitting process for major energy infrastructure projects that contribute to European energy networks.
 These projects are referred to as Projects of Common Interest.

 Further information on the Regulation can be found on the European Commission Website at: http://ec.europa.eu/energy/infrastructure/pci/pci_en.htm

 National Competent Authority